gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 1.1.
 Define the input and output grammars of the discipline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We create a class for each discipline inheriting from :class:`.MDODiscipline`.
+We create a class for each discipline inheriting from :class:`.Discipline`.
-After having called the superconstructor :meth:`!MDODiscipline.__init__`,
+After having called the superconstructor :meth:`!Discipline.__init__`,
 we complete the constructor of the new discipline
-by declaring the :ref:`Sellar <sellar_problem>` discipline input data names :attr:`!MDODiscipline.input_grammar`
+by declaring the :ref:`Sellar <sellar_problem>` discipline input data names :attr:`!Discipline.input_grammar`
-and discipline output data names :attr:`!MDODiscipline.output_grammar`
+and discipline output data names :attr:`!Discipline.output_grammar`
 in a straightforward way with :meth:`.JSONGrammar.update_from_names` .

 .. warning::